Moraitika and Messonghi in Corfu: an insider’s travel guide

 In detail:

-PUBLIC CONCERTS IN THE BANDSTAND:
+PUBLIC CONCERTS IN THE BANDSTAND IN PREVIOUS YEARS:

-I may be partial, but if I were you I wouldn’t miss the last one.
-‘Mantzaros’ plays a piece that is very close to my heart and is quite special in its execution as well.
 In one of the ancient Venetian buildings on the side of the square, at an open window, a trumpet player joins the orchestra from afar in what I can only describe as an absolutely magical musical conversation in the still of the night.
 I highly recommend you witness this at least once!
 My grandparents used to take me to these concerts in the 80s and 90s, and we always enjoyed this particular piece together.

 All concerts start around 21:00-21:30.

-VARKAROLAS AROUND THE ISLAND
+VARKAROLAS AROUND THE ISLAND FROM PREVIOUS YEARS:

 For more events around Corfu this August, go HERE